A good editor can make all the difference.

 It’s time for a line edit when you’re ready to improve your writing and bring it to the next level.
 I read for clarity and consistency in tone and style, suggest what can be omitted to keep the writing concise, note where useful adds could be made, reorder passive or overloaded sentences.
 I prefer Track Changes, in Word, so clients can see suggested changes in the document before accepting them and avoid the separate step of incorporating edits from manuscript to computer.
 When a client prefers, I edit the printed manuscript.
 A line edit can include copy editing if your manuscript is already mostly in order.
 If it’s in an earlier stage of readiness, copy editing is best as a separate, finishing edit.

 Copy editing is a final stage, following the line edit.
 A copy editor makes sure punctuation is correct, spelling is accurate, capitalization is done where it needs to be, syntax and flow of information is logical.
 Copy editors sometimes fact check, as needed, and develop or follow a style guide for certain categories of words (like varieties of apples and kinds of wines).
-I use the copy editor’s industry standard, The Chicago Manual of Style.
 After this comes the final proofing — a separate job done by a proofreader — and then it’s time to go to print.
+I can give referrals for a copy editor and a proofreader, as needed.

 Anthologies are assembled from collected writings or transcribed interviews.
 I edit anthologies and consult on the book’s structure and content.

-I edit and copy edit web copy and profiles on social media.
-Put your best when you go out there and the best will come back to you.
+Put on your best when you go out there and the best will come back to you.

 How It Works

 After you contact me and I learn about your project, we discuss your project briefly by phone.
-I give a project estimate after a read-through of the first 15 pages.
-For those who prefer it, I contract for sample edits of up to 15 pages to be sure we’re the right fit.
+I give a project estimate after a read of the first 15 pages.
+For those who prefer it, for $90 I contract for a sample edit of up to 15 pages to be sure we’re the right fit.

 If you’d like a reference, just ask.
-Books I’ve edited fill my shelves, and their writers would be happy to talk with you about working with me.
+Books I’ve edited fill my shelves, and their authors will be happy to talk with you about working with me.

 CONTACT ME and see how I can make the difference you’re looking for.